Amphibians in Decline Fund 2013

 - Madagascar: Illegal gold mining is destroying the breeding ponds of the golden mantilla frog in Madagascar.
 To combat this threat, the USFWS is supporting a local NGO, Madagaskira Voakajy, to establish a village-based conservation organization that will restore and guard golden mantilla frog breeding sites.

-- South Africa: In partnership with, CapeNature, the USFWS is helping to protect the Rough Moss Frog through the management of invasive pine tree species that increases the risk of catastrophic fire to the ecosystem.
+- South Africa: In partnership with, CapeNature, the USFWS is helping to protect the Rough Moss Frog through the management of invasive pine tree species that increases the risk of catastrophic fire in the ecosystem.

 Percentages of activities supported by Amphibian In Decline Fund grants: